 IOTA’s price will also be influenced, potentially both positively and negatively, by the actions of its competitors.
 Before deciding whether or not you should buy IOTA, consider the challenges the project will face from competitors such as:

 - Ethereum (ETH).
-Blockchain platform Ethereum allows developers to build and deploy decentralized applications (dapps) and create smart contracts.
-Its native token, Ether (ETH), is the world’s second-largest cryptocurrency by market capitalization at the time of writing in February 2018.
+Blockchain platform Ethereum allows developers to build and deploy decentralised applications (dapps) and create smart contracts.
+Its native token, Ether (ETH), is the world’s second-largest cryptocurrency by market cap at the time of writing.
 While the development teams behind IOTA and Ethereum have clashed on multiple occasions, Ethereum has the key advantage over IOTA of being an established player with existing infrastructure in place.

 - IoT Chain (ITC).
 Created by a Singapore startup, the Internet of Things Chain aims to develop a blockchain-based operating system that provides for the safe communication between devices on the IoT.
 Its native token, ITC, began trading in December 2017 and the technology behind the project is not scheduled to be fully developed until 2019.